brightonweekes/terraria-armor-optimization-tool/README.md

 ## Collaboration and Fixes

-If find any bugs or would like to suggest any changes, please feel free to let me know by filling out the porper form as stated in the CONTRIBUTING.md file.
+If find any bugs or would like to suggest any changes, please feel free to let me know by filling out the proper form as stated in the CONTRIBUTING.md file.

 ## Version